BabylonJS/Spector.js/documentation/apis.md

 - ```displayUI()``` : displays the embedded ui and begins to track the pages available canvas elements.
 - ```spyCanvases()``` : enables recording some extra information merged in the capture like texture memory sizes and formats.
 This should be launched before you update the texture objects.
 - ```getFps()``` : to get the current fps of the selected canvas.
+- ```captureNextFrame(obj: HTMLCanvasElement | RenderingContext)``` : to capture the next frame of a specific canvas or context.
-- ```captureCanvas(canvas: HTMLCanvasElement, commandCount = 0)``` : to start a capture on a specific canvas.
-The capture will start on the next frame by default.
-In order to start an immediate capture, you can specify the number of command to record in the second parameter.
+- ```startCapture(obj: HTMLCanvasElement | RenderingContext, commandCount: number)``` : to start a capture on a specific canvas or context.
+The capture will stop once reaching the number of commands precised in parameter or after 10 seconds.
-- ```stopCapture()``` : stops the current capture and return the result in json.
-It displays the result if the ui is displayed.
+- ```stopCapture(): ICapture``` : stops the current capture and return the result in json.
+It displays the result if the ui has been displayed.
+This returns ```undefined``` if the capture has not been completed or did not found any commands.
 - ```setMarker(marker: string)``` : Adds a marker displayed in the ccapture helping analysing the result.
 - ```clearMarker()``` : clears the current marker from the capture for any subsequent calls.